Mago281/deep-learning-challenge/README.md

 ### Step 4: *Wrote a Report on the Neural Network Model*

-Wrote a report on the performance of the deep learning model that I created for Alphabet Soup.  **Please refer to the following link below for the report that summarises the overall results of the deep learning model which includes a recommendation for how a different model could solve this classification problem, with an explanation for my recommendation:**
+Please refer to the '**Report on the Neural Network Model**' that summarises the overall results of the deep learning model which includes a recommendation for how a different model could solve this classification problem, with an explanation for my recommendation:

 ________________________________________